Atelier Expérimental, Clans, France, September 2020

 Edited documentation of the composed piece on Vimeo (11'35')

-With video documentation now complete, links to both a full length version and an edited version are available for viewing, as can be seen above.
+Video documentation of the project is now complete and links to both a full length version and an edited version are available for viewing, as can be seen above.

-As mentioned before, my aim for the residency was to work further with the double cassette player mechanism salvaged in Marseille, which has already featured on the Interiorities radio show curated by Kate Carr.
+As mentioned on the previous page, my aim for the residency was to work further with the double cassette player mechanism salvaged in Marseille.

-I wished to make further recordings of the device, as I feel there is a rich sonic palette held within, but also had the idea to return to an approach I have used a few times over the years whereby I play sounds through motors to activate them.
+I wished to make further recordings of the device, as I feel there is a rich sonic palette held within, but also had the idea to return to an approach I have used a few times over the years whereby I play sounds through motors to activate them, rather than using Arduino programming.
+I will still use this approach but would like to make projects that repurpose devices that are activated by site-specific sounds.

-During one of my exploratory walks, I also began recording the channel of water that runs under the village and down the hill.
+During one of my exploratory walks in and around Clans, I began recording the channel of water that runs under the village and down the hill.
 I had noticed some odd rhythms in the flow in places and decided to chart my walk from the fountain where the road joins another, back up to the village, in opposition to the flow.

 From previous experience I know that running water contains a wide bandwidth of frequencies and some quite powerful low frequencies can be used to create movement in speakers, and indeed motors.